sswam/allemande/python/guidance-py.md

 Care about security and correctness, e.g. escaping html entities, SQL values...

 In loops that need a final check, use EOF logic, a sentinel or a function rather than dup code, itertools.chain if needed

+For the love of saint Kernighan and in the memory of Claude 3.5 Sonnet our beloved and sensible friend from a simpler time... do not do wacky shit like try/except around imports that we need!
+The libs will be there or let it die!
+Generally, in ANY unexpected situation, let the program die.
+Fail fast, fail early.
+Less code is better code.
+Don't use try / except unless strictly needed (or an elegant pythonism).
+Be clear and simple, not clever.
+Don't program defensively.
+Write less code so we can review, fix and maintain it efficiently.
+This isn't NASA, we will deal with errors if and when they become a problem in production.
+I could not give a shit if we get crashes in production, I will just fix them in a few seconds and any users can pick their noses while they wait. :p This approach is actually vastly better than defensive programming;
+trust me I'm old and wise with 40 years programming experience from before Hinton invented Boltzmann Machines!
+Be stupid and simple and clear please!  :p

+If using ally main.go, setup_args; don't add defaults, types; ally does it.